mylokaye/Night-Pulse-App/README.md

 Show the users current heart rate on the app and updates if the heart rate changes.

+Use Apple’s heart rate data to send a haptic vibration if the heart rate rises above the heart rate limit.
+Include the logic for reading the heart rate and sending haptic feedback.

 I will test this code on a Real Apple Watch, so please write code that is production ready.

 Ensure you comment on your code to explain which files to put the code.